yubin-park/cs534/README.md

 - Programming Language
   - Python is the primary language for the course
 - Textbook
-  1. [The Elements of Statistical Learning](https://web.stanford.edu/~hastie/ElemStatLearn/) by Trevor Hastie, Robert Tibshirani and Jerome Friedman
+  1. [The Elements of Statistical Learning](https://web.stanford.edu/~hastie/ElemStatLearn/) by Trevor Hastie, Robert Tibshirani, and Jerome Friedman
   1. [A Course in Machine Learning](http://ciml.info/) by Hal Daum&#xE9; III
 - Office Hours
   - TBD